 The Timeline Required To Get A Marriage-based Green Card

 There are thousands of couples getting married every year.
-Among those that do are foreign spouses that marry American citizens and need to start their journey towards U.S. citizenship.
-The foreign spouse becomes eligible for a marriage-based green card.
+Among those that do are foreigners that marry American citizens who want to start their journey towards U.S. citizenship.
+A foreign spouse is eligible for a marriage-based green card.

 There’s no specific timeline available.
 Every situation and every marriage is unique.
 Different factors influence the timeline, including: